vincecampanale/blog/_posts/2017-01-03-symmetric-difference-of-multiple-arrays-part1.markdown

 4) Sort and remove duplicates from the result of the symmetric difference function.

-5) Put it all together and test.
+5) Put it all together.

 Now that you have an idea of how this solution works, it might be a good time to give this problem another shot on your own.
 Continue to [Part 2]() to see steps 1 and 2 implemented.